-Having productivity in your work day is important, but having productivity on the right tasks is what will really lead to a successful use of your time.
-In this article we’ll look at 7 tips that may be of help to you when struggling with knowing what to work on next.
+Having productivity in your workday is important, but having productivity on the right tasks is what will really lead to the successful use of your time.

 2. Set Milestone Deadlines

 If a client project only has a deadline for completion of the project, make an effort to break down the work needed to complete the project and put it into a few different steps or parts.

 Assign each part with a deadline to hit a certain milestone that will allow you to move on to the next step, and use these self-imposed deadlines to help with prioritizing.
 This way, rather than just seeing the final deadline, which may seem like it’s far off into the future, you’ll have a clear understanding of the smaller steps involved in the project and what you need to do now in order to stay on pace.

 These milestone deadlines that you set for yourself may not even need to be shared with the client, they can be used just to help you stay on track and to view the big picture of the project.

 Staying on pace with a project can also have an impact on everything else that you are working on.
 If one project gets off track, you may need to dedicate extra time to getting caught up, which of course takes time away from your other projects.
 So staying on course will allow you to prioritize effectively, rather than being forced to dedicate your time to catch up.